dowan/canopsis-webcore/doc/FR/fr__brickmanager.rst

 - uninstall : Uninstalls a brick
 - enable : Enables a brick (to make the frontend actually load it)
 - disable : Disables a brick (to make the frontend stop loading it)
-- list : List enable bricks
+- list : List enabled bricks